Opteo/google-ads-api/README.md

 ## Total Results Count

 The `reportCount` method acts like `report` but returns the total number of rows that the query would have returned (ignoring the limit).
 This replaces the `return_total_results_count` report option.
-No hooks are called in this function to avoid cacheing conflicts.
+Hooks are **not** called in this function to avoid cacheing conflicts.

 ```ts
 const totalRows = await customer.reportCount({